 As an owner you have the rights to make any alterations and amendments to your home in accordance with planning department regulations.
 However a home-owner can not make any changes to their property or common areas that will interfere with other owners rights or cause a nuisance in the common areas.

 What should I do about nuisances caused by my neighbour?

 If you are experiencing anti-social behaviour from your neighbours that are not factoring related, e.g. loud noises, we recommend that you either talk to your neighbour, seek the help of the police or call the anti-social behaviour network.

 If your neighbour is a tenant of OTHA, you can register a complaint, but we regret that we are unable to deal with matters not related to factoring.

 How do I make complaints?

 Should you ever have a reason to be unhappy with our services or standard of work then in the first instance you should try and resolve your complaint with staff.
-However if you are not satisfied with our response then please request a copy of our complaints procedure.
+However if you are not satisfied with our response then please request a copy of our Factoring Complaints Procedure.

 Selling Your Property?

 When you have agreed a sale for your property please instruct your solicitor to inform us in plenty of time so that we can amend our records.
 We send a common charges invoice to your solicitor on the date of settlement.
 In the event of there being an outstanding balance at the date of sale your solicitor will normally deduct this from the proceeds of the sale.

 If you pay by standing order, please remember to cancel this with your bank.